dankovacek/artchive/README.md

 ## 3.0 Executive Summary

-Project Graffiki is archiving tool for documenting street art of various forms.
+The Artchive Project is archiving tool for documenting street art of various forms.
 It's also a tool to study the diversity of artistic styles in local and regional contexts, a means of tracking the evolution of artistic styles over time, a system of documentation for modern uses of symbology (protest, artistic expression, contemporary urban life).

 ## 4.0 UI/UX, Not Yet Organized Thoughts